Skip to main content

 Phototherapy (UV light therapy)

-Ultraviolet (UV) light is the part of sunlight that causes sunburn and skin cancer.
+Ultraviolet (UV) light is the higher-energy part of sunlight that causes sunburn and can lead to skin cancer.
 Phototherapy uses UV light to kill cancer cells in the skin.
 This is a useful treatment for some people with skin lymphomas that aren’t very thick.

-Two kinds of UV light – ultraviolet A (UVA) and ultraviolet B (UVB) – can be used to treat skin lymphoma.
+Ultraviolet A (UVA) and ultraviolet B (UVB) can be used to treat skin lymphoma.
 Both UVA and UVB treatments are given with special fluorescent lamps like those used in tanning salons.
 But the light used for treatment is carefully controlled so your doctor knows exactly which wavelength and dose of light you are getting to minimize the risk of burns.
 Treatments are given several times a week.

-UVB is given without any extra medicines, and is generally used for thinner skin lesions.
+UVB (sometimes described as narrowband UVB, or NVUVB) is given without any extra medicines, and is generally used for thinner skin lesions.

 Just like the UV light in sunlight, these treatments can cause sunburn and may raise the risk of skin cancer later in life, so doctors try to avoid giving too much UV light.